People have been using boiling water to kill weeds for centuries. It’s not a new practice.

 Unfortunately, it is also not a practical method for large-scale commercial farming.
 However, boiling water as a weed killer for small backyard gardens is still viable.

 It’s called thermal weed control, and its whole point is to destroy plant cellular material with the heat from the hot water [1].
-It works because water is one of the most effective energy transfer methods.
+It works because water is one of the most effective means of energy transfer.

 And since water naturally flows down into the ground of its own accord, it’s the easiest method for reaching the roots.
 That, of course, is compared to air, which usually rises first, thus negating some of the heat energy.

 Does boiling water kill weeds?
 Yes, it does.
-It’s an excellent alternative to Roundup since pure hot water contains no chemicals, and it’s free!
+It’s an excellent alternative to Roundup, since pure hot water contains no chemicals and is free!

 Plants are delicate, which is one reason boiling water works so well.
 It’s the perfect natural weed killer for small gardens, sidewalks, and between block paving, and it’s entirely non-toxic.